Pchelolo/kafka-test-tools/README.md

     kafka version string.
 2. `clean_kafka.sh` - contains several functions to check whether kafka is running, drop topics and create topics.
-3. `start_kafka.sh` - starts Zookeeper and Kafka and waits for them to be ready.
+3. `start_kafka.sh start|stop|kill` - starts Zookeeper and Kafka and waits for them to
+    be ready.